edwardmonah/LocationCalculation/README.md

 Cassandra is a database system which stores data across multiple services to avoid data loss, it is effectively data redundancy system with similar syntax to SQL.

-To build image

-Sudo docker build .-tag-cassandrarest:v1

-To run it as a service, exposing the deployment to get an external IP:

-sudo docker run --cass_cluster, cassandra:latest

-sudo docker run -p 80:80 cassandrarest:v1

-sudo docker run -p 443:443 cassandrarest:v1 for https
+sudo docker run --name cass_cluster cassandra:latest --> Creates and runs writable container sudo docker start 4e780b0a9909488ffdc0ccb61df31f09643ce00e1fd4311a8494552ad5bda459 ---> starts container instance docker exec -it cass_cluster cqlsh ---> executes cassandra and allows us to interact with the database

 # Kubernetes